gopasspw/gopass/docs/features.md

 Please note that all cloned repositories must already have been initialized with gopass.
 (See the previous section for more details.)

+Note too that unless you are already a recipient of the cloned repository, you must add a the destination's public GPG key as a recipient to the existing store.

 ### Adding Secrets

 Let's say you want to create an account.